Protect Your Business and Personal Data: Top Prevention Practices

 Data breaches can carry significant legal and financial consequences.
 Here are some of the legal and financial repercussions of data breaches:

-READ ALSO Secure Your Customers' Transactions with 2FA in E-Commerce.
+READ ALSO Secure Your Travel and Logistics with Biometric Authentication in Transportation

 • Fines and penalties: Businesses may face fines and penalties for violating data privacy regulations such as gdpr or ccpa.